shreeshailaya/C-DAC-Notes/CONTRIBUTING.md

 ##  Steps For Updating Notes
 - You can work on the issue if you are assigned to it.
 Just make sure nobody's working on it.
 - If you do not find any associated issue, you may raise a new issue.
-- You will find every thing you need on the issue.
+- You will find everything you need on the issue.
-- Every subject has its own readme file you can go to perticular subject by **main redme**.
+- Every subject has its own readme file you can go to particular subject by **main readme**.
 - Add proper image to notes if necessary.
 - Image should be [optimized](http://imagecompressor.com/ "optimized") and under 2 MB.